kean/Nuke/README.md

 #### `ImageTask`

-When you start the request, the pipeline returns an `ImageTask` object which you can use to later cancel the request or dynamically change its priority:
+When you start the request, the pipeline returns an `ImageTask` object, which you can use to later cancel the request or dynamically change its priority:

 ```swift
 task.cancel()
 task.priority = .high
 ```

-> In some cases, you only want to download the data but don't perform any processing.
+> In some cases, you only want to download the data without doing any expensive decoding or processing.
 You can do that with `loadData(with:progress:completion:)` API.

 #### Default Image Pipeline